 this.is.awesome.com - “This” is a sub-sub-domain

 DNS is fairly complicated, but it is basically a collection of servers (Called DNS servers) that make sure information gets where it needs to be.
 You can learn more about how DNS works, and what is does, in our DNS propagation article.
-DNS records are text records placed on the server that tell browsers what to do.
-There are many different types, with the most popular listed here.
+DNS records are text records placed on the server that provide other servers with information about a domain name.
+There are many different types of DNS records, with the most popular ones listed here.

-Domains and DNS are important in every website, and hopefully, this article allows you to gain a basic understanding of this topic.
-We know that this article may just seem like a collection of links, so we invite you to check out the topic listing, where you can find all of our articles on this topic.
+Domains and the DNS process are important to every website, and hopefully, this article allows you to gain a basic understanding on this topic.
+We know that this article may just seem like a collection of links, so we invite you to check out the topic listing, where you can find all of our articles on this topic (Yep, anouther link).
 Choose the ones that sound the most interesting!